Anjali Sud: Vimeo

+Tubi

+After Sud's nine years at Vimeo and six years as CEO, on July 5, 2023, Vimeo announced that she would be departing the company in September 2023 to pursue another opportunity.
+Sud announced on July 17, 2023 that she would be joining the free streaming service Tubi as its new CEO, replacing founder Farhad Massoudi.
+In June 2025, Tubi announced that it had crossed 100 million monthly active users, over $1 billion in annual revenue and an all-time high share of television viewing in the U.S.

+Sud sits on the board of Sirius XM, Dolby Laboratories and is chair of the board of Change.org.
+She is a designated Young Global Leader of the World Economic Forum and a Henry Crown Fellow at the Aspen Institute.
+In May 2025, Sud was elected to serve on Harvard University’s Board of Overseers, filling a vacancy left by Canadian Prime Minister Mark Carney.

 Awards and honors

 In November 2017, Sud was listed as one of The Hollywood Reporter's Next Gen: 35 Under 35 honorees.

 In March 2018, Crain's New York selected Sud as one of its annual 40 Under 40 honorees.

 In July 2018, Sud was named #14 on Fortune's "2018 40 Under 40" list.
 She was included on Adweek's Power List later that month.

 In December 2019, Sud was honored with a Muse Award by the New York Women in Film & Television, along with Gloria Estefan and Ann Dowd.

 In December 2021, Sud was named by Business Today as one of the most powerful women in business.

+In September 2022, Sud was named by Fortune as one of India's most powerful business women.

+In March 2023, Sud was named a Henry Crown Fellow at The Aspen Institute.

+In December 2024, The Hollywood Reporter named Sud as one of the Most Powerful Women in Entertainment.

+In February 2025, Sud was named as a CNBC Changemaker.

+In May 2025, Pace University bestowed an honorary Doctorate of Science degree on Sud during its commencement ceremony for the Seidenberg School of Computer Science.